defactor-com/documentation/docs/pools/back-end/api/counterpartyPools/restful.md

 ### `Claim Rewards`

-Allows the owner of the address, if they have not already done so, to claim the rewards the pool must be arctive or closed.
+Allows the owner of the address, if they have not already done so, to claim the rewards the pool must be active or closed.
 This endpoints it equivalent to the action `claim` in the contract.

 **HTTP Request Method**: POST